reshamas/fastai_deeplearn_part1/notes/nlp_terms.md

 ### BLEU (bilingual evaluation understudy)
 is an algorithm for evaluating the quality of text which has been machine-translated from one natural language to another.
 Quality is considered to be the correspondence between a machine's output and that of a human: "the closer a machine translation is to a professional human translation, the better it is" – this is the central idea behind BLEU.[1][2]
 BLEU was one of the first metrics to achieve a high correlation with human judgements of quality,[3][4] and remains one of the most popular automated and inexpensive metrics.

+### Word Embedding
+Word Embedding turns text into numbers.

+#### Types of Word Embedding
+1. Bag of Words - each word is represented in the matrix, results in sparse matrices
+2. GloVe - counts of co-occurrences
+3. Word2Vec
+  - These models are shallow, two-layer neural networks that are trained to reconstruct linguistic contexts of words.
+Word2vec takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space.
+Word vectors are positioned in the vector space such that words that share common contexts in the corpus are located in close proximity to one another in the space.

 ### IE (Information Extraction)
 IE turns the unstructured information embedded in texts into structured data.